-Houston was born on July 4, 1881 in Woodberry, Tennessee.
+Houston was born on July 4, 1881, at Beaver Dam, his family's plantation near Woodbury, Tennessee.
 His family was related to the Texas hero General Sam Houston and his father was a judge and a member of the U.S. Congress for sixteen years.
 Houston graduated from Vanderbilt University in 1904.
-He was secretary of the Tennessee Bankers Association, assistant cashier at First National Bank in Nashville, vice president of Third National Bank in St. Louis, and joined Chemical Corn Exchange Bank in New York City as a vice president in 1920.
-He subsequently served as president and retired as chairman of the board in 1947.
+He was secretary of the Tennessee Bankers Association, assistant cashier at First National Bank in Nashville, and vice president of Third National Bank in St. Louis.
+He joined Chemical Corn Exchange Bank in New York City as a vice president in 1920; he subsequently served as president and retired as chairman of the board in 1947.
 He was president of Bankers Club of America and was a director of numerous insurance companies.
 In 1969, he established a professorship of banking and finance at the Vanderbilt Graduate School of Management.

 During Houston's tenure at Monticello, the gardens were restored, the house was renovated, and the Foundation established a professorship and several fellowships at the University of Virginia.